thedhruvjain/HR-Dashboard-PowerBI/README.md

    - Created two measures: `Avg.
 Leave Balance` and `LB over 20 days`.
    - Visualized leave balance by job title using a stacked bar chart.
    - Integrated the gender breakdown pie chart for leave balance analysis.
+   - Added the `LB over 20 days` measure in the tooltips of the bar chart to provide additional insights on leave balances exceeding 20 days.

 ### 10. **HR Dashboard**
    - Integrated all the visualizations into an interactive HR Dashboard to provide an overview of key HR metrics.